Neeqstock/VecchioGPT/README.md

 ## Contribute

 Feel free to contribute by forking the repository and creating pull requests.
 Bug reports and feature requests are welcome!
+However, we can't assure we will fulfill them :') VecchioGPT was created as a weekend project by two lazy dudes...

 ## Funny extras